cheesegrits/filament-google-maps/README.md

 - [ ] Add option for which cache store to use for static maps
 - [ ] Add Artisan commands for geocoding / reverse geocoding tables, useful when source tables have addreeses but no coords, or vice versa
 - [ ] Add optional request signing of API calls
+- [ ] Add KML layers to field and widget
 - [ ] Add more geocoding options for form fields, for individual address components (street, city, zip, etc)
 - [ ] Write test suite